Blog

 11. Do you have a written contract with the worker?

-Although a contract may state that the worker is an employee or an independent contractor, this is not sufficient in and of itself to determine the worker’s status.
+Although a written contract may state that the worker is an employee or an independent contractor, this is not sufficient in and of itself to determine the worker’s status.
 Rather, it is how the parties work together that determines whether the worker is an employee or an independent contractor.

 12. Do you have the right to fire the worker?